Why choose a low fee super fund?

 Low fees are important to think about when choosing a super fund.
 But investment performance also matters.

-We're focused on delivering strong long-term returns for our members.
+We're focused on delivering long-term returns for our members.
 That's why we're honoured to have received SuperRatings' 15-year Platinum rating2 for our Balanced option.

 15-year Platinum Performance